dangershony/dangershony.github.io/sidechains.md

 - Transfer between blockchains can have built-in limitations for example '*up to a total of X amount are allowed to be transferred into the sidechain*'.
 - Transfers can be time-locked (i.e. the pegging window will only be open between block N -> N+1000).
 - Transfers can only come from predefined blockchains by hardcoding the genesis of allowed blockchains either in the genesis block of the sidechain or in the consensus rules (this can be hard-forked to add more genesis chains).
-- Transferred coins may have a different denominator (not necessarily a 1:1 scale but 1:N)
+- Transferred coins may have a different denominator (not necessarily a 1:1 scale but 1:N).

 ### Coin Distinction
 In sidechains we make a distinction between native coins and transferred coins (we call it external [is this the best name?] coins).
 This is decided at the genesis block and enforced in the consensus rules.

 **Native coins** are mined (or pre-mined) and cannot be transferred out to the parent chain.
 However, two sidechains that are both two-way peg can transfer native coins to each other.

 **External coins** are created at the genesis block but are locked, and can only be unlocked when a proof is presented that some coins have been locked on another sidechain.
-So at creation time, the sidechain needs to define which other sidechains coins are allowed to be transferred in.
+So at creation time, the sidechain needs to define which other sidechain coins are allowed to be transferred in.

 ## Examples
 An example of a sidechain coins distribution: